Malvid/Malvid/docs/Integrations.md

 - Includes a server with live-reloading for HTML, styles and scripts
 - Real-time updates in the UI of Malvid
-- Transpilation of templating languages and other files using preprocessors
+- Transpilation of templating languages and other files

 #### Cons